 Before we go further, if you have to carry your luggage or bags while you are sightseeing, take a look at our post, “Luggage Storage Services in Seoul” to travel light.
-And you can check all the detailed information about Gangnam storage subway and other subway storages near you HERE.
+And you can check all the detailed information about Gangnam storage subway and other subway storage near you HERE.

-7 Best Korean Restaurants in Gangnam
+Best Korean Restaurants in Gangnam

 Jangseoneun-nal (장서는 날)

 If you are overwhelmed by having so many delicious options available, you can choose the Hansang series.
 Hansang literally means “One table with a lot of dishes”, so it will make sure you try all the highlights!

 Tip: Parking is available.

-Address : 35 Gangnamdaero 78-gil, Seoul
+- Address : 35 Gangnamdaero 78-gil, Seoul

-Open: 11:30 – 24:00 (Break time 15:00~17:00)
+- Open: 11:30 – 24:00 (Break time 15:00~17:00)

-Saturday 11:30 – 24:00 / Sunday 11:30 – 22:00
+- Saturday 11:30 – 24:00 / Sunday 11:30 – 22:00

-An interesting thing about Korean barbecue is that you cook the meat at your table by yourself. 🙂 There is space in the table to put the lighted charcoal, and when the raw meat is served with various side dishes, you grill it right there.
+An interesting thing about Korean barbecue is that you cook the meat at your table by yourself. 🙂 There is space on the table to put the lighted charcoal, and when the raw meat is served with various side dishes, you grill it right there.

-To eat meat like Koreans, take a leaf of lettuce, put a piece of meat with sauce, garlic, and other side dishes, roll it into a ball, and eat it all in one mouthful. 🙂 Many Koreans also eat Naeng-myeon (cold noodles) after they have Korean BBQ.
+To eat meat like Koreans, take a leaf of lettuce, put a piece of meat with sauce, garlic, and other side dishes, roll it into a ball, and eat it all in one mouthful. 🙂 Many Koreans also eat Naengmyeon (cold noodles) after they have Korean BBQ.

 Address : 452 Gangnamdae-ro 78-gil, Seoul